aniqatc/ai-assistant/README.md

 - Handles the CSS and PostCSS loaders (for Tailwind)
 - Handles bundling all modularized JavaScript code
 - Handles configuring HTML with meta tags and icons
-- Handles retrieval of API key from hidden `.env` file
+- Handles retrieval of API key from hidden `.env` file using different plugins for prod vs. dev environment
 - Handles `manifest.json` file required for a Progressive Web Application
 - Handles minifying all CSS and JavaScript files